metrorailings/OwlBlog/content/posts/preseason-review-bengals-1.md

 ***

 After posting the worst record last year, the Bengals have nowhere to go but up.
 But to be fair, we shouldn't be setting the bar so low for this team, for these Bengals finally have some reason for hope in Joe Burrow.
 Burrow is an all-world talent.
 If he realizes his potential as an elite quarterback, this team will finally climb the ranks as a contender worth noticing.

+But we need to restrict our analysis to this year.
+This year alone, things look a bit bleak.
+Rookie quarterbacks need all the practice and hands-on coaching they can get, but this coronavirus has put a serious damper on that.
+It's very possible Joe Burrow might not even really connect with any of his receivers until the season officially starts.